jfrog/frogbot/CONTRIBUTING.md

 go generate ./...
 ```

+To run the tests, follow these steps:

+1. Set the `JF_URL` & `JF_ACCESS_TOKEN` with your JFrog platform credentials.
-To run the tests, execute the following command:
+2. execute the following command:

 ```sh
 go test -v ./...